Separation of Variables and Superintegrability on Riemannian Coverings: Separable coordinates on Riemannian coverings: Killing vectors and tensors

-An example is given by separable coordinates on a circular cylinder in $\mathbb E^3$.
-Since the cylinder is locally flat, it admits locally the same Killing tensors of $\mathbb E^2$, then, the same separable coordinate systems of $\mathbb E^2$.
+\begin{Example} Let us consider the separable coordinates on a circular cylinder in $\mathbb E^3$.
+Since the cylinder is locally flat, it admits locally the same Killing tensors of $\mathbb E^2$, then the same separable coordinate systems of $\mathbb E^2$.
 However, not all these tensors are globally defined on the cylinder, so that, of all the separable coordinates of $\mathbb E^2$, only those compatible with the global structure of the cylinder remain, namely, the Cartesian coordinates of $\mathbb E^2$ having a coordinate direction parallel to the axis of the cylinder.
 Actually, the space of Killing vectors on the cylinder is only two-dimensional, instead of three-dimensional, generated by the translation along the axis of the cylinder and by the rotation around the same axis.
-The space of the symmetric Killing two tensors, spanned by the linear combinations with constant coefficients of the symmetric products of the Killing vectors, is therefore of dimension three instead of six.
+The space of the symmetric Killing two tensors, spanned by the linear combinations with constant coefficients of the symmetric products of the Killing vectors, is therefore of dimension three instead of six. \end{Example} \begin{Proposition} The coordinates $(r,\phi)$ and $(r,\Phi)$ are associated with the tensor \eqref{phph} and separable on any $M_k$. \end{Proposition}